Changing your tenancy

 Completing this application form does not mean permission will be granted, although we will only refuse permission if there is good reason to do so.
 We will respond to your request in writing within 28 days.

 If you are thinking about any change to your tenancy, it is important you have read the above information along with the information on our A guide for Council tenants page.

-The tenant you wish to exchange with must also complete our online form.
+The tenant you wish to exchange with must also complete this online form.
 If their tenancy is not with South Lanarkshire Council, both tenants must also complete an application with the relevant landlord.
 We will contact the landlord for a reference as part of the application process.